 I believe there are many lessons in chess that can give us a better perspective on how to tackle our daily struggles as well as with success.

-So, why is chess like life?
+This is the topic for today’s article, why is chess like life?

 I’m really excited to share it with you guys since all of these are unique ideas and something that I’ve just thought of these past few days, I hope you enjoy it.

 How does chess relate to life?

 Here is my list of 60 astonishing ways that chess relates to life: